 Ever want to scrape a website for work, for fun, or simply to exercise your Python skills?
 I did all 3.
-Let’s take a look at a super easy way to scrape the web in under 50 lines of Python.
+Let’s take a look at a super easy way to use Selenium for web scraping in under 50 lines of Python.
 Disclaimer: I’m not sure this follows the terms of service and if you build a web scraper for whatever site, you may also be breaking their ToS!

 Here’s the video version: